PrefectHQ/prefect/docs/core/advanced_tutorials/using-result-handlers.md

 ## Setting up to handle results

-The first step to getting the most out of result handlers is to enable results storage.
+Checkpointing must be enabled for result handlers to be called.
 You must enable in two places: globally for the Prefect installation, and at the task level by providing a result handler to tasks either through its flow initialization or as a task-level override.
-Depending on your storage backend, you may also need to ensure your authentication credentials are set up properly.
-For Cloud users, some of this is handled by default.
+Depending on which results handlers you configure, you may also need to ensure your authentication credentials are set up properly.
+For Cloud users on Prefect 0.9.1+, some of this is handled by default.

 For Core-only users or Cloud users on Prefect versions <0.9.1, you must: